klclee/ember-cli-suggest/README.md

 # Ember-cli-suggest

-This addon should take out some of the headach and boiler plate for *typeahead* behaviour.
+This addon should take out some of the headache and boiler plate for *typeahead* behaviour.
 It consiste of a blueprint while will generate a component with the basic hbs.
 It will also include a mixin to use for the generated component (js).

 ## Usage